GenSpectrum/evobench/evobench-probes/README.md

 # Evobench: the evobench-probes part

-This is the library to record benchmarking data from with in target applications written in C++.
+This is the library to record benchmarking data from within target applications written in C++.

 ## How to add the probes infrastructure

 For simplicity (couldn't get the library to work as a Conan package), how the library is added to the target application is by copying the library files into the target application's repository.
-There is a script for doing this; example for [LAPIS-SILO](https://github.com/GenSpectrum/LAPIS-SILO/):
+There are two scripts for doing this; example for [LAPIS-SILO](https://github.com/GenSpectrum/LAPIS-SILO/):

     git clone https://github.com/GenSpectrum/evobench/
     git clone https://github.com/GenSpectrum/LAPIS-SILO/
     cd LAPIS-SILO
-    ../evobench/evobench-probes/bin/add-include-and-src
+    ../evobench/evobench-probes/bin/add-include-and-src-to-src

 ## How to add probes